hAkselS/fprime/docs/Tutorials/MathComponent/creating-components-3.md

 fprime-util build
 ```

-## Summary
+## Conclusion
+You are two thirds of the way through finishing `MathReceiver`.

-You just created a queued component stub, filled in the fpp file, and wrote component charactaristics in the fpp file.
+So far, you have created a queued component stub, filled in the fpp
+file, and wrote component charactaristics in `MathReceiver.fpp`.
+Next,
+you will write the behavior for `MathReceiver`.

 **Next:** [Creating Components 4](./creating-components-4.md)